What is honey?

 Honey is a thick, golden liquid that is produced by bees using the nectar of flowering plants.
 The type of flowers that the bees visit can affect the taste, smell and texture of the honey, resulting in different varieties, such as manuka, acacia, clover and orange blossom.

-5 health benefits of honey
+Top health benefits of honey

 1. A lower GI alternative to refined sugar

-2. Honey may help with hayfever and allergies
+2. May help with hay-fever and allergies

-3. Soothing sore throats and coughs
+3. Soothes sore throats and coughs

-4. Natural antibacterial and wound healing properties
+4. Antibacterial with wound healing properties

-Honey has natural antibacterial properties and its effects on wound healing have been well researched.
+Honey has natural antibacterial properties and its effects on wound healing has been well researched.
 It is a rich source of chemical compounds such as flavonoids which have been reported to have antibacterial, anti-viral, anti-inflammatory and anti-allergenic properties.
 Both laboratory studies and clinical trials have shown that honey is an effective broad-spectrum antibacterial agent.